-Redefining the Root Cellar: All Purpose Pantry — Case Study
+Redefining the Root Cellar: A Pantry Solution for Small Kitchens

 Many homeowners would like to have a walk-in pantry, but their kitchens simply don't have enough space to build one.
 Although they were once standard in every country farmhouse, walk-in pantries are considered a luxury feature nowdays.
 A refrigerator with upper and lower kitchen cabinets is the standard food storage arrangement in most homes.
 However, owning a modest home with a tight kitchen does not have to end any hope of having a dream pantry.
 A little creative thinking can target other places in the home where a pantry might fit.
 A back hall, mudroom, or laundry room are all places that might be able to handle a bit of additional storage.
 If none of those spaces will work, think about utilizing the the basement as in this example from one of our recent customers.

 Closet Works recently added a beautiful pantry to a small home by using some of the basement space directly below the kitchen.
 The 1950s ranch style home was a cute house in immaculate condition with an adorable little kitchen in the back.
 The drawback was that "little" didn't cut it for this amateur chef's culinary needs.
 She needed more cabinets and countertops to keep all her food preparation gadgets organized in addition to more overall storage space for bulk foodstuffs.
 The home's small kitchen couldn't accommodate any additional cabinetry or pantry storage shelves.
 Finding a solution meant that we had to look to the past as a way to solve the client's 21st century needs.
 When our country was first starting out, nearly every home had a root cellar under the kitchen.
 They used it as a way to help preserve root vegetables and keep food cool and dry before refrigeration, but an added benefit was that it definitely increased the usable storage space in the kitchen.

 We needed to add a modern twist to the tradition of the root cellar in order to make this kitchen work.